-Journalists from around the world who are interested in sharing, expanding and researching public policy and political affairs can apply for this fellowship.
+Journalists with at least five years of experience who are interested in sharing, expanding and researching public policy and political affairs can apply for this fellowship.

 The Harvard University's Kennedy School of Government is accepting applications for the Joan Shorenstein Center Fellowship.

 Applicants must be journalists, scholars or policymakers active in the field of press, politics and public policy.
 English fluency is required.